 The main goal of project 7 “Advanced upper extremity orthoses for functional support of patients with muscle weakness” is to enhance arm function to make the execution of the most essential actives of daily living possible again.
 For healthy people these activities might seem simple things like drinking a glass of water or bringing food to your mouth.
 But for patients with severe muscle weakness (typically boys with Duchenne dystrophy) these activities are very exhausting or even impossible to perform in already an early stage of life (10-20 y/o).

 This project is jointly carried out at TUDelft, Radboudumc and UTwente.
 The functional requirements for patients with muscle weakness have been extensively explored at Radboudumc.
-The orthotic prototypes are built at DEMO (TUDelft).
+The prototype is built at DEMO (TUDelft).
 The control of the exoskeleton will be developed with involvement of the PhD student (TUDelft) in close collaboration with the Biomechanical Engineering Department (UTwente).
-Preliminary evaluations will be performed at the biomechatronics lab at TUDelft and/or UTwente, whereas patient evaluation will be done at Radboudumc.
+Preliminary evaluations will be performed at the biomechatronics lab at TUDelft and/or UTwente, whereas patient evaluations will be done at Radboudumc.

 Sponsors of this project are NWO, Duchenne Parent Project, Spieren voor Spieren, Festo, Yumen Bionics, Baat Medical, FSHD stichting.